-- 1. As a college student, what is the one best thing you can do for yourself? - 2.
-If you were guaranteed completely honest responses to three questions about yourself, what would you want to know, and why? - 3.
-Will your parenting style be similar to, or different from, your parents'? - 4.
-Describe three weird or unusual things that you like. - 5.
+- 1. In your experiences, what are the biggest differences between high school and college? - 2.
+As a college student, what is the one best thing you can do for yourself? - 3.
+Describe a random act of kindness that you have committed anonymously. - 4.
+Will your parenting style be similar to, or different from, your parents'? - 5.
+If you could invent an award for a commercial company, what would it be? - 6.
 Which book has made the biggest impact on your life?
-Why? - 6.
-In what ways does travelling for pleasure benefit people? - 7.
-In your experiences, what are the biggest differences between high school and college? - 8.
-What is your least favorite holiday?
-Why? - 9.
+Why? - 7.
+In what ways does travelling for pleasure benefit people? - 8.
+If you could spend a week in any hotel in the world, all expenses paid, which hotel would you choose? - 9.
 Should prostitution be legalized?
 Should adultery be illegal? - 10.
-What is your proudest personal achievement? - 11.
-What are five websites you visit often, and why? - 12.
+If you could control the social media of any person in the world, who would it be, and why? - 11.
+If you could pick one country, other than the United States, to be the only superpower in the 21st century, which would it be? - 12.
 Should the federal minimum wage be based on age, number of dependents or kept as a single flat rate? - 13.
-If you have a deep religious faith, what would it take to make you question it?
-If not, what would it take to make you believe?
+If you could create a new species by combining the traits of different existing species, what would it be like?

 - 14. If money were not an issue, would you be an early adopter of new technology?
 Why, or why not? - 15.
 When has your life changed as the result of seemingly random influence? - 16.
 Will college change who you are, or cement it? - 17.
-The world is so complex, no one can possibly understand it.
-Agree or disagree? - 18.
+If you could personally get to know any fictional character, who would it be? - 18.
 If the United States were completed destroyed in an unprovoked nuclear attack, would you want to destroy those who attacked us? - 19.
 What do you consider to be a 'perfect' evening? - 20.
 Would you have a healthy, loving pet put to sleep for \$50,000? - 21.
 What do you believe are the chief reasons for students' academic failure in college? - 22.
 The president of your college wants to get rid of spring break.
 Write a persuasive essay convincing him / her that it would be a bad idea. - 23.
 What do you think are the major causes of divorce? - 24.
-What do you believe are the chief reasons for academic success in college? - 25.
 Honestly, do you believe that television has done more harm than good to most Americans?
-Should television be banned or restricted?
+Should television be banned or restricted? - 25.
+What do you believe are the main reasons for academic success in college?